vincent-van-hoef/deepvariant/README.md

-# DeepVariant as a Nextflow pipeline
+# [UNDER DEVELOPMENT] DeepVariant as a Nextflow pipeline

+**This pipeline is under development and does not yet meet the requirements of a nf-core pipeline**

 A Nextflow pipeline for running the [Google DeepVariant variant caller](https://github.com/google/deepvariant).